SargeyWargey/Homoothya/Story/Drafts/Chapter_20.md

 I watched the officers studying a map, pointing, tracing routes.
 The scouts translated some of it, explaining to each other in broken Yavapai what was being planned.
 The approach from above.
 Along the rim.
 Men positioned directly above the cave mouth before dawn.
 When the sun rises, anyone in the entrance will be silhouetted.
 Easy targets.

-And below—sharpshooters on the slopes.
+And below sharpshooters on the slopes.
 Anyone who tries to escape runs into crossfire.

 I understood enough from the scouts' broken words and gestures.
 Understood they were planning to trap my family.
 To surround them.